 Working between disciplines is exciting, and I wouldn’t want to have it any other way.
 Psychology has become much more interdisciplinary in recent years, and there was a discussion today on social media whether psychologists should ‘know math’.
 This reminds me of the statement Plato had famously engraved at the door of his Academy in Athens: “Let no one ignorant of geometry enter”1.

 In principle, knowing more is always better, and knowing math is likely much more insightful than knowing many other things.
-I like the idea of teaching it to psychologists, and I’ve recently mentioned that the lack of formalized theories in psychology may posit fundamental barriers to scientific progress (point 5 here).
+I like the idea of teaching it to psychologists, and we have a preprint arguing that lack of formalized theories in psychology may posit fundamental barriers to scientific progress.
 Math helps.

 On the other hand, the idea that psychologists should know math made me want to compile a list of the things that people commonly expect me — a 35 year old postdoc working between clinical psych and methodology — to know and do.
 Here we go: